nllz/IRTF-HRPC/draft-association.md

 : A system with multiple components that have their behavior co-ordinated via message passing.
 These components are usually spatially separated and communicate using a network, and may be managed by a single root of trust or authority. {{Troncosoetal}}

 Infrastructure
 : Underlying basis or structure for a functioning society, organization or community.
-Because infrastructure is a precondition for other activities it has a procedural, rather than static, nature due to its social and cultural embeddedness. {{PipekWulf}} {{Bloketal}}.
+Because infrastructure is a precondition for other activities it has a procedural, rather than static, nature due to its social and cultural embeddedness {{PipekWulf}} {{Bloketal}}.
 This means that infrastructure is always relational: infrastructure always develops in relation to something or someone {{Bowker}}.

 Internet
 : The Network of networks, that consists of Autonomous Systems that are connected through the Internet Protocol (IP).
-: A persistent socio-technical system over which services are delivered {{Mainwaringetal}}
-: A techno-social assemblage of devices, users, sensors, networks, routers, governance, administrators, operators and protocols
+: A persistent socio-technical system over which services are delivered {{Mainwaringetal}}, : A techno-social assemblage of devices, users, sensors, networks, routers, governance, administrators, operators and protocols
 : An emergent-process-driven thing that is born from the collections of the ASes that happen to be gathered together at any given time.
 The fact that they tend to interact at any given time means it is an emergent property that happens because they use the protocols defined at IETF.